tplatt37/a-new-startup-pipeline-demo/README.md

     Run :
     ```
-    systemctl status codedeploy
+    systemctl status codedeploy-agent
     ```
     If it's not in Active status, check the codedeploy logs: https://docs.aws.amazon.com/codedeploy/latest/userguide/deployments-view-logs.html

     Other things:

     Is the machine in a Public subnet with a public IP?
-It has to be able to talk to the CodeDeploy AWS APIs.
+It has to be able to talk to the CodeDeploy AWS APIs (and to download from S3 private bucket).

 ## CodeDeploy deployment failing.